Extension studies for filmmakers and cinematographers

 “Lifelong learning” – there is scarcely a field where this term is as crucial as in film technology.
 Accordingly, in the 2007 Exchange Processes competition, HFF Munich won a Special Award from the Ministry of Home Affairs for the founding of a film study center, the Studienzentrum für Filmtechnologie (SFT).
 One of the pillars of this institute – along with the industry forum, the research program, and film technology history – is extension studies.

 Our Extension Studies program is tailored to the needs of anyone interested in film technology, at all levels.
-Our e-learning courses provide basic knowledge, while those seeking to refresh their film technical knowledge attend the theoretical and practical seminars and Film Technology Days.
+Those seeking to refresh their film technical knowledge attend the theoretical and practical seminars and Film Technology Days.
 Rounding out the range of instruction, expert workshops address the needs of experienced filmmakers.
 Some seminars build on the knowledge of previous seminars, but they can be booked on a modular basis.
 This way everyone can fill his or her own knowledge gaps.

 Hands on xK international

-Supported by the Hubertus-Altgelt-Stiftung, there'll be the first Hands on international at HFF - 3 days of international Masterclasses
+Supported by the Hubertus-Altgelt-Stiftung, there'll be the first Hands on xK international at HFF - 5 days of national and international Masterclasses.

-- ARRI HDR Engineer Jan Fröhlich & DOP Axel Block: HDR Lab - Lighting, Measuring, Filming, Grading HDR
+- HDR Lab - Lighting, Measuring, Filming, Grading HDR

 - 360° Sound & Camera